9 Year End Tax Planning Tips for 2024

 Tax Tip #5: Implement a Tax-Loss Harvesting Strategy

 Tax-loss harvesting involves purposely selling some investments to create a taxable loss.
 This can help offset capital gains tax on other investments, or it can be used to offset ordinary income, subject to an annual limit.
-Any unused capital losses can be carried forward to future years.
+Any unused capital losses can be carried forward to future tax years.

 Let’s hear what Susannah Harmon, a VP at CarTitleLoans123, has to say: